hantsy/nestjs-rest-sample/docs/mongo.md

 In the last post , we created a RESTful API application for simple CRUD functionalities.
 In this post, we will enrich it:

-*  Add MongoDB support
+*  Adding MongoDB support via Mongoose module
-* Change dummy data storage to use MongoDB
+* Changing dummy data storage to use MongoDB server
-* Clean the testing codes
+* Cleaning up the testing codes

 Let's go.